rohangaur-uxi/Book-Exchange/README.md

 - MongoDB
 - npm

-# Clone the git repo to your IDE using this command in the terminal window : git clone <link to the git url>
+## Clone the git repo to your IDE using this command in the terminal window : git clone <link to the git url>
-# For VS Code use Clone Git Repository to clone the repository
+## For VS Code use Clone Git Repository to clone the repository

-## Common Commands
+## Commands in order to be run in different terminal window

 Start MongoDB:
 ```bash